vserova/book/pages/ch_config.md

 -   Specify one or more project tags (which will restrict the scope of the build to the specified projects).
 Clicking on the "..." button simply displays the valid choices for project tags (it isn't used for selecting tags).
 More than one project tag can be combined in a Boolean expression, for example:<br/>`(code \|\| web) && !test`

 -   Load a configuration from a file.
-This requires having previously saved a configuration, from the [Done tab](#done-tab).
+This requires having previously saved a configuration, from the [Done tab](#ch-config.Done-tab).
 If you load a configuration from a file, the file path is shown in the "Originally loaded from" text field and the Reset button becomes enabled.
 Clicking the Reset button resets all configuration settings to the values that were used to invoke the configuration GUI.

+<a name="ch-config.Advanced-tab"></a>

 ##### Advanced tab